Jerry-Tse/TimeSeries_AirQualityIndex/README.md

 Orginial dataset is avaliable from [UCI website](https://archive.ics.uci.edu/ml/datasets/Air+Quality), which orginally derived from research made by De Vito, et al.(2008).

 Here are some hints for this datasets:
-* Data is recorded from
+* Data is recorded from 10.3.2004 to 04.4.2005 in an unknown city in Italy, the journal only mentioned the city as highly polluted.